DataDog/documentation/content/en/tests/_index.md

 ## Overview

 [Test Visibility][1] provides a test-first view into your CI health by displaying important metrics and results from your tests.
-It can help you investigate performance problems and test failures that are most relevant to your work, focusing on the code you are responsible for, rather than the pipelines in which they run.
+It can help you investigate performance problems and test failures that are most relevant to your work, focusing on the code you are responsible for, rather than the pipelines which run your tests.

 ## Setup